quot/Zig-Raylib-Flake-Template/README.md

 # Zig/Raylib Nix Flake Template

-A starting point for developing Zig with Raylib with Nix or in NixOS.
+A starting point for developing Zig with Raylib using Nix or in NixOS.

 ---